The Outcome Framework

 The default way to build a technical plan is to walk into a room, open a shared doc, and start listing features.
 Customer requests on the left.
 Engineering wish list on the right.
 A compliance deadline forces its way in.
 Someone loud in a board meeting adds three items.
 The list gets ordered, stamped "roadmap," and committed to.

 You're the CTO holding that doc.
 Forty-seven items across four quarters.
 Seven of them are things you actually believe in.
 The rest are there because nobody wanted the meeting to go longer than an hour.
 You know the list is wrong.
-You don't know what to replace it with, because the request wasn't "tell us what's true" — it was "commit to a quarter."
+You don't know what to replace it with, because the request wasn't "tell us what's true", it was "commit to a quarter."

 That's the position most technical leaders write strategy from, and it's why the documents age badly.
 Within a quarter the market has moved.
 Within two, half the list is stale.
 By three quarters in, "the roadmap" is an oral tradition maintained by whoever was in the last planning meeting.
+And now that AI is turning every business into a technology business, this problem doesn't stay in the CTO's office; the owner, the president, the founder without a C-suite all face the same list masquerading as a plan.

 Features Are Solutions To Questions You Haven't Named